 Using the Heat Zone Map

 Use the AHS Plant Heat Zone Map in the same way that you do the Hardiness Map.
 Start by finding your town or city on the map.
-The larger versions of the map have county outlines that may help you do this.
+The map has county outlines that may help you do this.